 Israel Ruiz is the Executive Vice President and Treasurer (EVPT) of the Massachusetts Institute of Technology (MIT).
 Mr. Ruiz is the Institute’s chief financial officer and, as a trustee of the MIT Corporation and a member of its Executive Committee, is the chief steward of over $17 billion of MIT's financial assets, $3.4 billion in operating revenues and is responsible for administering the Institute's $5 billion capital plan through 2030.

-The EVP is the chief steward of over $14.1 billion of MIT's financial assets, $3.2 billion in operating revenues (2013) and is responsible for administering the Institute's $1.2 billion capital plan.
-The EVP is responsible for financial strategy development, operations and capital budget planning, debt issuance, and the integrity of financial information.
-Other administrative areas of responsibility include human resources, information systems, campus security and safety, sustainability, medical, facilities and operations.
+He is responsible for financial and debt strategy development, budget and capital planning, and the integrity of financial information.
+Other administrative areas of responsibility include human resources, information systems, campus facilities, security and safety, compliance, government relations, international support, sustainability, and medical.

 Prior to becoming Executive Vice President and Treasurer in 2011, Mr. Ruiz held several roles of increasing responsibility at MIT, most recently serving as Vice President of Finance.
 He previously held management and engineering roles at Hewlett-Packard and Nissan Automotive.

 He was instrumental in leading the re-zoning efforts of Kendall Square and the Volpe Center in Cambridge, to enable mixed-use development and accelerate the process of moving ideas from lab to market.
 He continues to actively co-lead the development of the process through its complex execution phase, expected to last beyond 2020.